-The Advisor will contact Vulnerable Clients, by phone, in person, or virtually, on a more frequent than annual basis to ensure the Advisor's records relating to the Client profile is updated based on the Vulnerable Client's current life circumstances, including, but not limited to, job status, retirement, changes to named trustees/beneficiaries, or death.
+The Advisor will contact Vulnerable Clients, by phone or in person, on a more frequent than annual basis to ensure the Advisor's records relating to the Client profile is updated based on the Vulnerable Client's current life circumstances, including, but not limited to, job status, retirement, changes to named trustees/beneficiaries, or death.
 The Advisor will leverage this communication to determine whether there are any instances of diminished capacity and/or risk of financial exploitation.